Frequently asked questions

 If a test has no time limit, what would be a reasonable amount of time to spend on it?

 The time it takes until one can find no further solutions.
 The irrelevance of the absolute length of that time interval is implied in, and inherent to, the principle of untimed testing.
 Provided one adheres to the rules, there is no risk of arriving at an unrealistically high score, as some beginners fear.
+Failing to persist for the thus defined time interval may result in a lower score than one is capable of.
+Knowing when to stop is part of the test.

 What did [some well-known person] score on your tests?

 For reasons of privacy and confidentiality that is not revealed.
+Neither are any other personal details of candidates revealed to third persons.

 Why is real-life achievement not accepted as a measure of I.Q.?